 Wireless Console Gaming[4]

-Console gaming involves various genres of games, but the main genre we are focusing on is latency sensitive online FPS (First Person Shooter) games.
+Console gaming involves various genres of games, but a challenging type is the online FPS (First Person Shooter) games where low latency is critical.
 This is an interactive gaming experience with real-time feedback and response.
 A Synchronized game state is established among players in the same match to get the best performance.
 FPS gaming is centered around guns and other weapon combats in the first-person point of view with which the player sees the action through the eyes of the player character.

 In multiplayer FPS game, more than one person can play in the same game environment at the same time either locally or over the internet.
 Multiplayer games allow players interact with other individuals in partnership, competition or rivalry, providing them with social communication absent from single-player games.
 In multiplayer games, players may compete against two or more human contestants, work cooperatively with a human partner to achieve a common goal, supervise other players' activity, co-op.
 Multiplayer games typically require players to share the resources of a single game system or use networking technology to play together over a greater distance.